fujitake/vantiq-related/vantiq-platform-operations/docs/eng/org_user_management.md

 - (3) Can be created but not recommended.

 ### Invite to Namespace
-- Authorized user can be given access to the NS by sending invitation E-mail.
+- Authorized user can grant access to the NS by sending invitation E-mail.

 #### Invite a new User
 - Administer >> Users >> New